 Can you imagine what trouble you would be in if your company unknowingly permitted that in this day and age?
 What would you do if you were a consumer who discovered that the company blundered and this was happening with your info?

-While it is not mandatory to have them, here are some reasons why you should consider having them on your site.
+While it is not mandatory to have them, here are some reasons why you should consider having website Terms and Conditions.